 In December 2002, the FASB issued SFAS 148 "Accounting for Stock-Based Compensation - Transition and Disclosure, an amendment of FASB Statement No. 123."
-This statement amends FASB Statement 123 "Accounting for Stock-Based Compensation" to provide alternative methods of transition for a voluntary change to the fair value method of accounting for stock-based employee compensation.
-In addition, this statement amends the disclosure requirements of Statement 123 to require prominent disclosures in both annual and interim financial statements.
+This statement amends FASB Statement 123 "Accounting for disclosure requirements of Statement 123 to require prominent disclosures in both annual and interim financial statements.
 Certain of the disclosure modifications are required for fiscal years ending after December 15, 2002 and are included in the notes to our consolidated financial statements included elsewhere in this annual report.